Arcfox αS5: Overview

 In April 2024, during the international auto show in Beijing, the premiere of the first sedan of the Arcfox brand took place, expanding the range with another product from the "Alpha" line with the suffix S5.
 The car was created as a response to, among others, BYD Seal taking the form of a mid-size sedan.
 The styling design features aggressively shaped teardrop headlights, a gently sloping roofline, concealed door handles and a light strip at the rear.

 The passenger cabin has been redesigned to resemble the αT5 crossover, with a two-spoke steering wheel, no gauges in front of the driver, and all basic vehicle functions concentrated in a large, central 14.6-inch touchscreen.
 It uses the Huawei multimedia system.

+2026 (facelift)

+Launched in March 2026, the Arcfox αS5 received a facelift featuring a restyled front end.